SumUpAnalytics/nucleus-sdk/README.md

 * Sentiment analysis at the Topic level
 * Consensus analysis at the Topic level
 * Content recommendation at the Topic level
+* Historical analysis of prevalence, sentiment and consensus at the Topic level
+* Author connectivity analysis

 2. Dataset Management
 * Retrieval of documents metadata
 * Document display
 * Selective documents deletion
+* Dataset deletion

 10 languages are currently supported by those APIs: English, Mandarin, Japanese, Portuguese, Spanish, German, Russian, Italian, French, Farsi.